-PhD Researcher and Visiting Lecturer
+PhD Researcher and Associate Lecturer

 Connor is also an editorial board member for Mai: Journal of Feminism and Visual Culture.